 Thank you. – Anonymous Mom

 This is so interesting that you write to me now about this.
-Even today, after so much exposure has been given to this problem, young children continue to be enticed by pedophiles, and grown woman keep being deceived by sexual abusers.
+Even today, after so much exposure has been given to this problem, young children, people with disabilities and women of all walks of life keep being taken advantage of by sexual abusers.
 We have all followed the terrible things that happened at Penn State by Jerry Sandusky, a convicted child molester, and how he took advantage of so many young children.
 We also know about all the women who were abused by Bill Cosby.

 Here is the real problem.
 Silence.
 Common to all these cases were victims who felt either shame or guilt that was enough to keep them quiet.
 At the end of the movie “Spotlight,” a true story about pedophilia in the Catholic Church, what happened?
 Victims started pouring forth.
 It was safe then for them to look back, look deep and speak up with their own words of truth.